telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core-2.md

 ASP.NET Core does not support references to assemblies, but instead works with NuGet packages.

->important If the project refers  __Microsoft.AspNetCore.All__  package the latter should be removed from  *Dependencies->NuGet*  - right click on the package and select 'Remove'.
+> If the project refers  __Microsoft.AspNetCore.All__  package the latter should be removed from  *Dependencies->NuGet*  - right click on the package and select 'Remove'.
 In this case the following packages should be added manually to the project - right click on the project and select 'Manage NuGet Packages...':
 *  __Microsoft.AspNetCore__
 *  __Microsoft.AspNetCore.Mvc__ >